What is a planogram, and how to leverage it in visual merchandising

 Planograms can be divided into two basic types: floor plans and shelf space plans.
 They could also be described as retail space plans and visual merchandising plans.
 They are used together for planning inventory and product display on a macro and micro level.

-Planogram for retail space planning
+Retail planogram for space planning

 Planogram example – floor plan

+Floor plans are visual diagrams representing a bird-eye view of the retail space.
+These planograms are best used to map out the path a customer should take through the aisles and specific areas of the store to make their shopping experience engaging and maximizing their purchase value.
 Designers experienced in retail space planning will ensure that customers find the highest value offers in strategic spots (preferably at eye level).
 They will also plan product placement so that customers spend longer exploring the displays and special offers without making it frustrating to find what they came in to buy.

 Planograms for shelving design and product display